Prevent Healthcare Data Breaches: A 12-Step Guide

 Overview: Credential monitoring that catches what brand protection misses.

-Key Strengths: Detects stolen credentials before attackers exploit them.
+Key Strengths: Catches stolen credentials from phishing attacks.
 Real-time dark web monitoring.
 API-first design for security tool integration.
 Transparent tiered pricing.

 Best For: Security teams that want early warning when employee credentials appear on the dark web.
 Works alongside domain protection tools rather than replacing them.